Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 \subsection{Jones-Wenzl projectors}

-Another construction in the category $\mathcal{\dot{BN}}$ which we would like to understand in terms of $T^\ell$ is the categorified Jones-Wenzl projector $\mathsf{P}_\ell$ of Cooper and Krushkal \cite{CoKr}.
-Much like the crossing, we can easily transport this structure to an endofunctor using the 2-functor $\gamma$; however, since this complex is unbounded, it induces a autofunctor on the bounded above derived category $D^-(T^\ell\mmod)$ of graded $T^\ell$ modules\footnote{Actually, there are dual categorical Jones-Wenzl projectors, one bounded above and one bounded below as complexes.
-We'll always use the bounded above one.}. \begin{definition} We let $\mathcal{S}_0$ be the subcategory of $D^-(T^\ell\mmod)$ consisting of complexes of projective-injectives.
-Each algebra $T^\ell_{\ell-2k}\mmod$ has a single indecomposable projective-injective; this is given by a divided power functor $\fF^{(k)}P_\emptyset$. \end{definition} Note, in particular, that the category $\mathcal{S}_0$ is equivalent to the bounded above derived category of modules over $\End(\fF^{(k)}P_\emptyset)$ which is isomorphic to the cohomology ring of $H^*(\Gr(k,\ell);\K)$.
+Another construction in the category $\mathcal{{BN}}$ which we would like to understand in terms of $T^\ell$ is the categorified Jones-Wenzl projector $\mathsf{P}_\ell$ of Cooper and Krushkal \cite{CoKr}.
+Much like the crossing, we can easily transport this structure to an endofunctor using the 2-functor $\gamma$; however, since this complex is unbounded, it induces a autofunctor on the bounded above derived category $D^-(T^\ell\gmod)$ of graded $T^\ell$ modules\footnote{Actually, there are dual categorical Jones-Wenzl projectors, one bounded above and one bounded below as complexes.
+We'll always use the bounded above one.}.